Norfolk, early November 2025

 Snow Bunting, West Runton

 Snow Buntings are winter visitors to the UK, arriving from their Arctic breeding grounds as temperatures drop.
-These birds are often seen along windswept coastlines, estuaries, and upland areas, where they feed on seeds and small invertebrates.
+These birds are often seen along coastlines, estuaries, and upland areas, where they feed on seeds and small invertebrates.
 In Scotland, a small population also breeds on high mountain plateaus, making them Britain’s highest-altitude nesting birds.
 In my experience, they are very calm, confiding birds - including this one at West Runton.

 Comments